The Hague System for the International Registration of Industrial Designs

 If a national office of a designated state issues a first refusal on an application, then a local agent will be required to further prosecute the application.

 Filing a design application directly at a national office can sometimes lead to grant quicker than using the Hague system.
-For example, an EU design application filed directly at OHIM is typically registered within a few weeks, whereas an international application could extend the wait to a year.
+For example, a UK or EU design application filed directly at the UKIPO or EUPO is typically registered within a few weeks, whereas an international application could extend the wait to a year.
 If design protection is required quickly in certain states, then it may be suitable to use a combination of direct national filings and an international application.
+This hybrid approach can also help avoid issues in relation to uneven drawings requirements in some countries of the world.

-It is also worth noting that some member states of the Hague system (in particular the US) do not allow for deferred publication.
-If an international application designates one of these states, then international publication cannot be deferred, regardless of the identity of the other designated states.
+It is also worth noting that some member states of the Hague system do not allow for deferred publication or only allow it for a shorter period.
+If an international application designates one of these states, then international publication can only be deferred for as long as the period allowed for by that state (or, if a state does not allow for deferred publication, 12 months from filing the international application), regardless of the identity of the other designated states.

 Conclusion

-The recent addition of the US and Japan has made the Hague system much more attractive and use of the Hague system is expected to increase to take advantage of the efficiencies and cost benefits offered by the system.
-However, the lack of harmonisation of design law across the world means that careful consideration of each international application is required in order to take full advantage of these benefits.
+The recent addition of the China, and in the last 10 years USA and Japan, has made the Hague system much more attractive.
+However, the lack of harmonisation of design law across the world means that careful consideration of each international application is required in order to take full advantage of its benefits, and it may not be appropriate for all member states where design protection is required.